What Is Protein Fasting? The Surprising Benefits of Protein Cycling

 1. Bulletproof Protein Fast Breakfast

-Protocol: Choose one to have as soon as you get up or whenever you are accustomed to eating breakfast.
+Choose one to have as soon as you get up, or whenever you’re accustomed to eating breakfast.

 - Bulletproof Coffee (without any added protein)

-- Green tea blended with butter and Brain Octane (not as powerful as Bulletproof Coffee, however!)
+- Green tea blended with butter and Brain Octane C8 MCT Oil

 2. Bulletproof Protein Fast Lunch

 Choose one to be eaten 15 to 18 hours after last night’s dinner.

 - Bulletproof Guacamole with cucumber and/or celery sticks

 - Cleansing Ginger Carrot Soup made without bone broth